 Leaving the Flat Rate scheme

 When you leave, you must write to HMRC VAT Registrations and inform them that you would like to leave the scheme.
 Their address is BT VAT, HM Revenue and Customs, BX9 1WR.
-Once they reply, they will confirm your leaving date.
+Once they reply, they’ll confirm your leaving date.
 After leaving the scheme, you must wait 12 months before applying to re-join.

 How the FRS scheme works and the FRS percentages

-VAT FRS initial considerations
+VAT FRS scheme initial considerations

 Under the HMRC contractor FRS scheme, a business registered for VAT and operating under FRS will charge VAT on its goods and services using standard rate VAT at 20% (on the net value of work).

-However, when calculating Flat Rate (UK) in the past, it would pay over a lower Flat Rate Scheme percentage to HMRC.
+However, when calculating Flat Rate (UK) in the past, it’d pay over a lower Flat Rate Scheme percentage to HMRC.
 E.g., a consultancy VAT rate of 14.5% for the IT consultancy sector (now 16.5% -see below).
 In addition, you calculate the FRS VAT on the gross value of work, rather than the net of VAT amount.
 HMRC provide a list of UK Flat Rate VAT percentages which show the Flat Rate VAT categories and FRS VAT rates for different types of business.
 Therefore, you can search for your trade and check your VAT Flat rate under the list of HMRC VAT Flat Rate scheme percentages.
-As a result, under this VAT FRS rates list, you can find which rate you will pay under the HMRC Flat Rate Scheme.
+As a result, under this VAT FRS rates list, you can find which rate you’ll pay under the HMRC Flat Rate Scheme.

 Our guide to VAT